OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterFIR.rst

     .. cpp:function:: OcaStatus SetSampleRate(OcaFrequency Rate)

-        Sets the sample rate of the FIR filter.
-The return value indicates whether the rate was successfully set.
+        Sets the sampling rate of the FIR filter.

         This method has id ``4.5``.